Cook Islands Trustee Licensing Requirements

 Managed Trustee Companies

-This structure allows new entrants to develop their business before committing to a full physical presence.
+This structure allows new entrants to build their business before committing to a full physical presence.
 It also means that some licensed trustees operate through the offices and personnel of other licensed trustees, which is worth understanding when evaluating the institutional independence of a particular trustee.

 Private Trustee Companies

-Private trustee companies are popular among families who want to keep governance over trust administration rather than delegating entirely to an institutional trustee.
+Private trustee companies are popular among families who want to keep control over trust administration rather than delegating entirely to an institutional trustee.
 In practice, the PTC’s administration is often outsourced to a licensed trustee company that handles compliance, record-keeping, and regulatory obligations on behalf of the PTC.

 An individual, company, or other entity not ordinarily resident in the Cook Islands can also act as co-trustee alongside a licensed trustee.
 This flexibility allows trust structures to combine Cook Islands regulatory compliance (through the licensed trustee) with the settlor’s preferred co-trustee arrangements.